What is notice to quit?

-A notice to quit contains details including specific names of persons ordered to vacate the premises, regardless of whether the agreement of their tenancy was written or oral, the total sum of unpaid rentals and other delinquency, the period covered by the accrued amount, and information as to whom the vacated property should be surrendered.
-Should the terms of the lease agreement be on a month-to-month basis, notice to quit may be issued anytime, regardless of default to pay rentals or violation of the tenancy agreement.
+A notice to quit names the people ordered to vacate the premises, the leaving date, the total sum of unpaid rent, any problems that need to be remedied, the period covered by the accrued amount, and information as to who the vacated property should be surrendered.

-Once the landlord complies with the service of this notice and upon failure or refusal of the tenant to leave the premises, the former may now apply for an order of possession from the court.
-Thereafter, the landlord may evict the tenant from the premises.
+Once the landlord complies with the service of this notice and upon failure or refusal of the tenant to leave the premises, the landlord can apply for an order of possession from the court.
+If this is granted, the landlord may evict the tenant from the premises.